Australian Terrier

 Like other prey-driven dogs, including the Cairn Terrier and Dandie Dinmont, the Australian Terrier was (and still is!) adept at hunting rats, mice and snakes on farms and homesteads.
 Their double coats protected them against the extreme temperatures of the Australian Outback, while the long hair on their necks and chests defended against snake bites.
 These dogs were keen and fearless hunters, and their instinct to hunt small animals remains to this day.

-If you want one of these dogs in your life, the price for a purebred Australian Terrier puppy can range from $1,300 to $1,500 or more.
+If you want one of these dogs in your life, the price for a purebred Australian Terrier puppy can range $1,300-$1,500 or more.
 For that price, you’re likely getting a pup who’s been screened for health and temperament issues and may come with pedigree papers.
 You can find a list of reputable breeders on the AKC’s website.
 These dogs are relatively rare in North America and can be difficult to find in an animal shelter, but you can check with the Australian Terrier Rescue group to adopt a pup.
+You can also search Chewy’s database of adoptable dogs in your area.

 FAQs